ninjaboy/book-exploring-async-basics/src/7_1_what_is_node.md

 I/O tasks which can't be handled by the cross platform event queue are also handled here, which is the case with file reads that we use in our example.

-Most C++ extensions for Node uses this thread pool to perform their work, and that is one of many reasons they are used for calculation-intensive tasks.
+Most C++ extensions for Node use this thread pool to perform their work, and that is one of many reasons they are used for calculation-intensive tasks.

 ## Further Information